Amiltone-SI/mysendingbox-php/README.md

 // )
  ```

-You can freely use the values or constants provided by the application in the MysendingboxCleint class.
+You can freely use the values or constants provided by the application in the MysendingboxClient class.

 Here is a complete working example
 ```php